Werefox22/rest-rant/README.md

 POST	| /places/:id/rant	| Create a rant (comment) about a particular place DELETE	| /places/:id/rant/:rantid	| Delete a rant (comment) about a particular place GET		| *					| 404 page

+## Place Data

+Key		| Data type	| Description
+---		| ---		| ---
+name	| string	| The name of the place city	| string	| The city the place is in state	| string	| The state the place is in cuisines| string	| What kind of food this place serves pic		| string	| A URL to an image of the place